 The Alliance meets four times per year, and helps provide a single, clear and collective voice for housing associations’ lobbying and influencing on rural housing.
 Additionally, it enables associations to compare and learn from each others’ work in areas such as design and sustainability.
 The Alliance meets regularly with representatives from the Homes and Communities Agency and the Rural Communities Policy Unit at the Department for Environment, Food and Rural Affairs (DEFRA).

 The Alliance is chaired by Ursula Bennion, Chief Executive, Trent and Dove Housing.
-For further information on the Alliance please contact Peter French.
+For further information on the Alliance please contact Monica Burns.